Elephantastic Vegan

 • super easy to make!

-• delicious with veggie sticks, crackers, bread!
+• delicious with veggie sticks, crackers, or flatbread!

 How to make Lentil Hummus